sassoftware/saspy/saspy/doc/source/troubleshooting.rst

 and that may very well provide more diagnostics and error messages that SASPy may have displayed.

 For instance, here's a very simple case using the STDIO access method on a local linux machine.
-The Configuration Definition is nothing but a valid path that should work.
+The Configuration Definition is nothing but a valid path which should work.

 .. code:: ipython3